stockAI-py/stockait/README.md

 ------
 ## How to use stockAI?
 You can find more information about using stockAI in the `tutorials` folder.

-### ▪️ Dataset & Dependent variable
-The following is a description of the dataset provided by stockAI, the dependent variable that are set by default.

-- Dataset is a daily stock price dataset that provides open, high, low, close, and volume columns by default.
-- `Dependent variable`: The `add_index` function creates a dependent variable `next_change` column, which stockAI recognizes as a dependent variable by default. `next_change` means the rate of change in the closing price of the next day.

 ### ▪️ method